 - The institution must have a significant research capacity in the visual arts and commitment to curatorial development.

 - Able to provide the intern(s) with necessary encouragement, supervision, work plan, orientation, training, mentorship and support during the internship.

 - Participate in the award promotion to ensure dissemination of this project (pre-, during and post-internship).

 - Must use open and fair recruitment methods to select a candidate meeting the eligibility criteria, and meet all applicable employment laws.

 - Ensure the participation of the intern at the CMA National Conference (please include this in your budget request, regardless if the project is over or not by that date; the 2020 CMA National Conference.

 - Successful applicants may not reapply in the succeeding year.

 All decisions by the jury will be final.

-- Project proposal: Include the working title and a brief summary (maximum 50 words) of the proposal.
+- Project proposal: Include the working title and a summary of the proposal.